Privacy Act Systems - DOL/BLS-17

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSE OF SUCH USES:

-The Bureau of Labor Statistics may release records to the National Opinion Research Center (NORC) and/or Ohio State University to compile data which are not individually identifiable for use by the general public and Federal agencies who are conducting labor force research.
+BLS may release records to a contractor to compile data which are not individually identifiable for use by the general public and federal agencies who are conducting labor force research.
 Under written agreement to protect the confidentiality and security of identifying information, BLS may provide potentially identifying geographic information to researchers to conduct specific research projects which further the mission and functions of BLS.
 The records also may be disclosed where required by law.
-Items 3, 4, 7, 8, 9, 10, and 11 listed in the General Prefatory Statement to this document are not applicable to this system of records.
+Items 3, 4, 7, 8, 9, 10, 11, 12, 13, and 14 listed in the General Prefatory Statement to this document are not applicable to this system of records.

 DISCLOSURE TO CONSUMER REPORTING AGENCIES: